cms-tau-pog/TauFW/PicoProducer/README.md

 [Skimming](#Skimming) is meant to reduce the file size by removing unneeded branches and/or events, plus to store the nanoAOD files locally for faster access.

-You can also use the skimming step to add JEC systematics or [other neat stuff](https://github.com/cms-nanoAOD/nanoAOD-tools/tree/master/python/postprocessing/modules).
+You can also use the skimming step to add JEC corrections and systematic variations, or [other neat stuff](https://github.com/cms-nanoAOD/nanoAOD-tools/tree/master/python/postprocessing/modules).